- Dropping Classes

 Does the History Department offer classes online?

 Yes, online classes are offered through ^Back to Top

-- How can I set up an independent study (HIST 499)?
+- How can I set up an independent study (HSTRY 499)?

-- How can I get History credit for an internship (HIST 495)?
+- How can I get History credit for an internship (HSTRY 495)?

 - Where do I find out about internships?

 For information on setting up independent studies or internships, contact Undergraduate Advising.